Is ZFS Storage Right for Your Digital Asset Management System?

 Many hardware raid storage providers leave backups to a separate, external process or server.
 This is not true with ZFS since the backup process is built right into the software.
 It uses a feature called replication, which is a bit-for-bit, block-for-block, snapshot-for-snapshot exact replica of your server’s data pools, which have been stored on a second (or third) ZFS server.

-The replication technology is an exact replica of your data, including permissions, snapshots and datasets, all verified by MD5 checksums.
-This saved version of the file system allows you to restore individual files and datasets selectively, as well as restore entire servers of data when necessary.
-You can build a nearline ZFS storage solution and replicate to that storage for a fraction of the cost of other third-party systems.
+The replication technology creates an exact replica of your data, including permissions, snapshots, and datasets, all verified by MD5 checksums.
+This saved version of the file system allows you to restore individual files and datasets selectively, as well as entire servers of data when necessary.
+You can build a nearline ZFS storage solution and replicate that storage for a fraction of the cost of other third-party systems.
 Replicants can also be located at a secondary location for disaster recovery.

 Durability